Canobie Lake Park Roller Rink, 85 N. Policy St., Salem, New Hampshire

 The back side of the building facing the lake had benches lined up against large screen windows.

-1930's Original Rink & Ballroom - Very similar buildings!
+1930's Original Rink & Ballroom (Postcards) - Very similar buildings!

 OBITUARY